-- (a) Delivery devices used for pulmonary administration that aerosolize or volatilize cannabis for administration through inhalation, including but not limited to inhalers and nebulizers, provided that nothing herein shall prohibit vaporizers that (1) have a heating element that is made of inert material and does not come into direct contact with cannabis resin or extract, (2) incorporate internal or external temperature controls regulated to prevent combustion, and (3) are incapable of producing temperatures sufficient to burn cannabis. - (b) Delivery devices used to administer cannabis through skin, subcutaneously, intramuscularly or intravenously, including but not limited to transdermal patches and syringes. - (c) Delivery devices used to administer cannabis in or through a bodily orifice or membrane, other than orally, including but not limited to nasal sprays. - (d) Delivery devices designed for cannabis to have any direct contact with a heating element.
+- (a) Delivery devices used for pulmonary administration that aerosolize or volatilize cannabis for administration through inhalation, including but not limited to inhalers and nebulizers, provided that nothing herein shall prohibit vaporizers that (1) have a heating element that is made of inert material and does not come into direct contact with cannabis resin or extract, (2) incorporate internal or external temperature controls regulated to prevent combustion, and (3) are incapable of producing temperatures sufficient to burn cannabis; - (b) Delivery devices used to administer cannabis through skin, subcutaneously, intramuscularly or intravenously, including but not limited to transdermal patches and syringes;

-- (e) Delivery device cartridges, unless they are pre-filled, single-use, tamper-resistant and sealed in such a manner that reasonably restricts any attempt to refill or reuse. - (f) Delivery devices or components thereof that are obscene or indecent, may encourage cannabis use by persons under the age of 21, or are customarily associated with persons under the age of 21. - (g) Delivery devices or components thereof that could introduce any substance into cannabis such that the cannabis would no longer satisfy the restrictions set forth herein, or the laboratory testing requirements set forth in section 21a-XXX-30 of these Policies and Procedures. - (h) Delivery devices or components thereof containing any cadmium, arsenic, lead or mercury.
+- (c) Delivery devices used to administer cannabis in or through a bodily orifice or membrane, other than orally, including but not limited to nasal sprays; - (d) Delivery devices designed for cannabis to have any direct contact with a heating element; - (e) Delivery device cartridges, unless they are pre-filled, single-use, tamper-evident and sealed in such a manner that reasonably restricts any attempt to refill or reuse; - (f) Delivery devices or components thereof that are obscene or indecent, may encourage cannabis use by persons under the age of 21, or are customarily associated with persons under the age of 21; - (g) Delivery devices or components thereof that could introduce any substance into cannabis such that the cannabis would no longer satisfy the restrictions set forth herein, or the cannabis testing laboratory testing requirements set forth in section 21a-421j-29 of the Regulations of Connecticut State Agencies; and - (h) Delivery devices or components thereof containing any cadmium, arsenic, lead or mercury.

-Section 21a-XXX-29.
+Section 21a-421j-28.
 Medical Marijuana Products.

-- (a) Notwithstanding the restrictions set forth in sections 21a-XXX-26, 21a-XXX-27, and 21a-XXX-28 of these Policies and Procedures, a dispensary facility or hybrid retailer may sell the following medical marijuana products and delivery devices to qualifying patients and caregivers, provided that all other requirements and restrictions of sections 21a-XXX-26, 21a-XXX-27, and 21a-XXX-28 of these Policies and Procedures not explicitly exempted hereunder are satisfied: - (1) Delivery devices used for pulmonary administration or otherwise used to aerosolize or volatilize cannabis for administration through inhalation, provided any such delivery devices that incorporate a heating element (A) have a heating element made of inert material, (B) incorporate internal or external temperature controls regulated to prevent combustion, and (C) are incapable of producing temperatures sufficient to burn cannabis. - (2) Delivery devices and forms of cannabis intended for transdermal and topical administration, including transdermal patches, and syringes. - (3) Delivery devices and forms of cannabis intended for administration in or through a bodily orifice or membrane, including but not limited to capsules, pills, tablets, sublinguals, lozenges, nasal sprays, and suppositories. - (4) Cannabis containing non-cannabis derived flavor additives that satisfy the requirements of section 21a-XXX-27(g) and section 21a-XXX-27(h) of these Policies and Procedures. - (5) Cannabis in the form of ethanol-based tinctures with an alcohol level no greater than ten per cent by volume, or such greater amount as approved by the commissioner on a case-by-case basis, provided such tincture is packaged with a calibrated dropper or similar device for accurate dispensing measurement.
+- (a) Notwithstanding the restrictions set forth in sections 21a-421j-25, 21a-421j-26, and 21a-421j-27 of the Regulations of Connecticut State Agencies, a dispensary facility or hybrid retailer may sell the following medical marijuana products and delivery devices to qualifying patients and caregivers, provided that all other requirements and restrictions of sections 21a-421j-25, 21a-421j-26, and 21a-421j-27 of the Regulations of Connecticut State Agencies not explicitly exempted hereunder are satisfied: - Delivery devices used for pulmonary administration or otherwise used to aerosolize or volatilize cannabis for administration through inhalation, provided any such delivery devices that incorporate a heating element (A) have a heating element made of inert material, (B) incorporate internal or external temperature controls regulated to prevent combustion, and (C) are incapable of producing temperatures sufficient to burn cannabis; - (2) Delivery devices and forms of cannabis intended for transdermal and topical administration, including transdermal patches, and syringes; - (3) Delivery devices and forms of cannabis intended for administration in or through a bodily orifice or membrane, including but not limited to capsules, pills, tablets, sublinguals, nasal sprays, and suppositories; - (4) Lozenges, which shall be deemed edible cannabis products, are medical marijuana products unless packaged in child-resistant, multilayer blister packaging; - (5) Cannabis containing non-cannabis derived flavor additives that satisfy the requirements of sections 21a-421j-26(g) and 21a-421j-26(h) of the Regulations of Connecticut State Agencies; - (6) Cannabis in the form of ethanol-based tinctures with an alcohol level no greater than ten per cent by volume, or such greater amount as approved by the commissioner on a caseby-case basis, provided such tincture is packaged with a calibrated dropper or similar device for accurate dispensing measurement;